graysentinel/breathandblood/bnb-srd.md

 ## Bestiary

-**Root Goblin**
+**Ratling**
-4 HP, 8 STR, 14 DEX, 8 WIL, spear (d6)
+2 HP, 6 STR, 14 DEX, 8 WIL, sharp stick (d6)
-- Avoid combat unless they have the advantage (such as greater numbers).
+- Bargain, wheedle, plead and lie until they have a decisive advantage.
-- Guard their stolen goods to the death.
+- Hoards stolen shiny goods in claustrophobic underground warrens.
-- Prize Spellbooks; willing to trade.

-**Hooded Men**
+- Critical Damage: Attempts to grab and haul away any creature that suffers critical damage in a combat.

+**Risen Dead (Detachment)**
-12 HP, 9 STR, 12 DEX, 14 WIL, leystaff (d8), a Spellbook (Choose one: _Charm_, _Hypnotize_, _Push/Pull_, Shield_)
+12 HP, 11 STR, 5 DEX, 5 WIL, stiff arms and bony fingers (d6)
-- The Watchers of the Wood; a cult that derive their power from leylines, rune stones, and the like.
-- Critical damage: leech a part of the victim's soul (1d4 WIL damage).

-**Cobblehounds**
+- Bloated, decrepit or rotten corpses of the unquiet dead.
+- Comes in swarms of slow, mindless advancing menace.
+Always declares in the Slow PC phase.

+**Spectre**
-12 HP, 2 Armor, 14 STR, 1 DEX, 8 WIL, bite (d10)
+10 HP, 1 Armor, 10 STR, 15 DEX, 10 WIL, spectral hand (d8)
-- Immobile constructs typically used as guardians to great tombs or artifacts.
-- Unaffected by mundane persuasion techniques - but do love a good bone.

-**Wood Troll**
+- Vaguely-shaped forms of arctic-cold mist with grasping hands.
+- Immune to normal damage; can only be harmed by magic or magical weapons.
+- Critical damage: Spirit Drain (lose 1d6 GRT)

+**Wyvern**
-12 HP, 15 STR, 12 DEX, 7 WIL, claws and bite (d8+d8 blast)
+15 HP, 15 STR, 12 DEX, 7 WIL, claws and bite (d8+d6 blast), poison tail (d8)
-- As an action, can recover lost HP.
-- Critical damage: moss and twigs begin growing out of target's wounds.
+- A gray-scaled dragon the size of a packhorse, with a vicious barb on the end of its long whiplike tail.
+- Strikes from above with its long tail to poison its enemies.
+- Poison tail causes total paralysis, requires GRT save to resist

-**Frost Elf**
+**Wild Elf**
-14 HP, 1 Armor, 8 STR, 13 DEX, 14 WIL, icicle dagger (d6), a Spellbook (Choose one: _Sleep_, _Teleport_, _Detect Magic_)
+8 HP, 1 Armor, 8 STR, 15 DEX, 12 WIL, elegant hunting bow (d8) or serrated blade (d8), a Spellbook (Choose one: _Sleep_, _Charm_, _Displace_)
-- Beautiful, amoral, and long-lived.
-- Resistant to most forms of magic.

-**Boggart**
+- Cloaked in furs and ragged cloth, masters of moving through woodlands undetected.
+- Strikes from the shadows by surprise, ambush with arrows and alpha strike with blades.

+**Animated Armor Stand**
-3 HP, 4 STR, 17 DEX, 13 WIL
+4 HP, Armor 2, 10 STR, 8 DEX, 2 WIL
-- A wild, hairy trickster that takes pleasure in being a minor nuisance.
-- Prizes relics and shiny trinkets above all else but unwilling to trade for coin.
-- Boggarts have names that describe their true nature.
-Knowing their true name allows one to control a Boggart.
+- Rusted armor comes to life wielding ancient weapons attached to wooden frames.
+- Clusters in on a single target, acting as one mind.

 ### Creating Monsters
 Use the following template to model any more sophisticated Monster or NPC: